-You can easily import primer sequences from spreadsheets or delimited text documents, either using the Import option under the File menu, or by copying and pasting from your file.
+You can easily import primer sequences from spreadsheets or delimited text documents, either using the Import Primers option in the Primers toolbar, Import under the File menu, or by copying and pasting from your file.
 At a minimum the tabular data should have two columns, the first column for the primer name, the second for the primer sequence (5′-3′).

-To import from the File menu… If you have a collection of primers in an Excel spreadsheet then you can save the file in either tab-delimited (.tsv) or comma-delimited (.csv) format.
-Then either import via the menu File → From File…, or simply drag the delimited file into the Geneious Prime window.
+To import from the Primers toolbar or File menu… Excel spreadsheets as well as tab-delimited (.tsv) and comma-delimited (.csv) formats are supported.
+Import via Primers → Import Primers, or File → Import → Files…, or simply drag the file into the Geneious Prime window.
 Geneious will identify that you are importing tabular data and ask you to confirm the import format.
 Once you have confirmed the format the Import Sequences window will open.

 To import by copy and paste...
 If you have primers in an Excel spreadsheet or a delimited text file then you can simply Copy (CTRL-c or command-c) the column data from the spreadsheet, go to Geneious Prime and Paste (CTRL-v or command-v).
 Geneious will detect that you are importing tabular delimited data and ask you to confirm the import format.
 Once you have confirmed the format the Import Sequences window will open.

-The Import Sequences window, shown in the screenshot below, displays a preview of how the sequences will be imported into Geneious.
-Ensure the type is set to Primer, and configure the fields so that Name, Sequence, Description and Primer Extension (if required) are set to the correct columns from your delimited file (the Clipboard Contents box shows the columns contained in your file).
-Note that if you have primer extensions, these must be listed in a separate column to the binding region in your text file so that they can be correctly identified.
+The Import Primers window, shown in the screenshot below, displays a preview of how the primer sequences will be imported into Geneious.
+Configure the fields so that Name, Sequence, Description and Primer Extension (if required) are set to the correct columns from your delimited file (the Clipboard Contents box shows the columns contained in your file).
+Geneious can now automatically detect and annotate extensions on your Primers.
+Tick the Detect Extension option and select the separator between your binding region and the extension or select AUTO.
 Then click OK to finish the import.

 3. Add primers to sequence.